 But I do not account my life of any value nor as precious to myself, if only I may finish my course and the ministry that I received from the Lord Jesus. — Acts 20:24

 Fonda Bowles serves as our Administrative and Financial Adviser.
-She began her work with the Favor House in November of 2015 after her husband of seven years, Adam Bowles, graduated from the Favor House program!
+She began her work with the Favor House in November of 2015 after her husband of eight years, Adam Bowles, graduated from the Favor House program!
 “I can honestly say that we would not be in the position we are today without all of the people and resources involved in the Favor House.
 There is no limit to the amount of lives The Favor House will be able to impact!”, says Fonda.
 Fonda comes to The Favor House with over nine years of business management experience and an Associate’s degree from Georgia State University in journalism.
 She lives in Athens, Ga with her husband and two daughters, Mckenna and Axana.
 “I love being a part of the work here at the Favor House.
 It is such a blessing to be able to help others grow and reach their full potential through our program!”

 “Stuart Edwards was born in Atlanta, Georgia into a broken household filled with depression and alcoholism.
 At the age of five years old, Stuart’s parents were divorced and he was quickly forced to grow up alone.
 Stuart substituted the love missing from home with the false comfort of drugs and alcohol.
 Stuart came to the Favor House in October of 2016.
 Stuart says, “Since finding God and the Favor House, I have a choice today, a life without alcohol and drugs.
 God has given me a second chance.
 I have a healthy lifestyle and family thanks to the Favor House and the fellowship of Alcoholics Anonymous.”
 We are proud to have Stuart come on as our House Manager.
 He will live on-site and work one-on-one with our newer residents to make them feel at home at Favor House.
 We could not be more proud of the remarkable change Stuart has made in his life, and we look forward to seeing how he will be able to help other on their own journeys.